Reviews You Can Rely On

 Inconvenient travel cover

 The Smittybilt's lower price tag is likely due to its DIY assembly.
+This is one thing that was not improved in the transition from the first-generation model to the second-generation model.
 The initial installation is more complicated than average.
-The tent itself is pretty heavy, and it only comes with a very basic tool kit.
-Most of the components come unassembled, and the whole thing just takes more time to complete.
-Once you have the tent properly mounted, converting it from travel mode to camping mode also takes longer than average, although luckily, it is not too difficult.
-Our final gripe with this tent is that there is no convenient place to store the travel cover.
-It removes completely from the tent, which means you must find a place to fold and store it instead of rolling it up and letting it hang from the side of the tent as in other models.
-However, if you're prepared to devote a little more time to set up and tear down on each trip, the Smittybilt Overlander is an excellent way to adventure on a tighter budget.
+It is heavy and only comes with a basic tool kit.
+Most components come unassembled, and the whole thing takes longer to complete.
+Once you have it properly mounted, converting it from travel mode to camping mode also takes longer than average, although luckily, it is not too difficult.
+This is one of the big differences between this and more expensive models like the Yakima Skyrise that are much easier to install.
+Our final gripe is that there is no convenient place to store the travel cover.
+It removes completely from the tent, so you'll have to fold it and find a place to stash it.
+On most other models, the cover attaches so you can roll it and hangs on the side of the tent.
+If you're prepared to devote a little more time to setup and teardown each trip, the Smittybilt Overlander is an excellent way to adventure on a tighter budget.
+If you are okay with spending a little more, the Roofnest Falcon 2 is much easier to use.
+However, it doesn't have the same space and comfort.
+Note that the first generation Smittybilt Overlander is still available at a lower price than the GEN2, but we feel that the ladder issue mentioned above is significant, and we highly recommend the GEN2.

-Read more: Smittybilt Overlander review
+Read more: Smittybilt GEN2 Overlander review

 Credit: Ross Patton

-Best Four Season Tent
+Best Double-Wall 4-Season Tent

 REASONS TO BUY